JLSeto/blog_angular/_posts/EngBlog/2017-12-17-IoT-ArduinoUno.md

 date: 2017-12-17
 ---

+Sorry I haven't had time to write on this project yet...
 ## Overview
 This is a generic example of sending and receiving data over Bluetooth Classic using Bluecove.